sprdp/remote-browser/README.md

 Feel free to open an issue or drop a pull request!

 ## Release Notes
+### 0.6
+* Added support for multiple connections.
+* Fixed issue of password prompt being undismissable.
+* Fixed issue of files of the same name in different folders being considered the same.

 ### 0.5.6
 * Bug fixes.
 Thanks to @ronsano